The origin of strings and rings in the atomic dynamics of disordered systems

 It is important to recognize that the forward propagation of a string is only possible due to the indirect interstitial (also called interstitialcy) mechanism, in which each displacement of a positive densiton moves a new group of atoms.
 As a result, each atom in a long string only undergoes a nearest-neighbor displacement.
 The direct interstitial mechanism, in which a single interstitial atom hops between interstitial positions, does not produce a string.
 This is illustrated in Fig.~\ref{fig:lattice_1}(a) for a Ta interstitial atom in Cu.
 Instead of a string, the MD simulation produces a single long arrow pointing to the time-dependent position of the Ta atom.
 The three atomic mechanisms discussed here are summarized in the conceptual diagram in Fig.~\ref{fig:lattice_1}(b).

 Finally, note that the strings in crystalline systems can grow to a very long but finite size.
 Several mechanisms can stop the growth.
 A winding trajectory can accidentally cross itself, breaking the string into two parts.
 Furthermore, if two different trajectories accidentally cross, each of them will be chopped into two parts.
-In a relatively small system, the maximum string length is on the order of the system dimensions.
+In a relatively small system, the maximum string length is on the order of the system size.
 If the crystal contains both vacancies and interstitials, they can mutually annihilate, terminating two strings.

-To summarize the above analysis, the standard algorithm based on the $\Delta t=t^{*}$ time interval identifies relatively long strings comprising $n>3$ atoms.
-Such strings do not form by a single collective event.
-They represent a chain of dynamically uncorrelated atomic rearrangements involving from 1 to 3 atoms.
+To summarize the above analysis, the standard algorithm based on the $\Delta t=t^{*}$ time interval identifies relatively long strings comprising $n\gg3$ atoms.
+Such strings can rarely form by a single collective event.
+They represent a chain of dynamically uncorrelated atomic rearrangements typically involving from 1 to 3 atoms.
 A string grows by the motion of a densiton located at the string's head.
-The string is simply the densiton's trajectory, which is physically indistinguishable from the background except for its head.
+The string represents the densiton's trajectory, which is physically almost indistinguishable from the background except for its head.
 Depending on the densiton's sign, the growth occurs by either forward or backward propagation of discrete atomic displacements.
 The string growth continues as long as the densiton exists.
 The observation of a moving positive densiton indicates that the atomic displacements propagate by an indirect mechanism.